Lagi (song): Reception

 The vocal performances in "Lagi" was praised by critics and fans alike, especially the climactic bridge and final chorus sung by the group's main vocalists Colet and Maloi and one of their lead vocalists, Jhoanna.
 Rafael Bautista of Nylon Manila wrote that "Lagi" was reminiscent of Filipino bubblegum pop music from the early 2010s, but with a "fresh coat of paint".
 In a separate article, he stated, "From the lyrics, production, and vocals, Lagi hits the mark as a modern love song and wonderfully captures the feeling of having butterflies when you think about that special someone." &Asian listed it as the third best P-pop song of the 21st century so far, tied with SB19's "Mapa".
 Jose Alfonso Ignacio Mirabueno, one of the first-ever Musicology students to graduate with a summa cum laude honor from the University of the Philippines Diliman, analyzed Bini's discography for his thesis.
 He chose "Lagi" as his favorite song, praising it for containing both simple and complex elements.
+In 2026, Rolling Stone Philippines placed "Lagi" as Bini's second best song after "Salamin, Salamin" in its latest list.

 The track steered the group toward the "cutesy" bubblegum pop niche for which they are now known.
 In a 2023 interview with Billboard Philippines, Bini member Mikha said, "I hope they expect something different from us, but also we want to stick with that sound that we found.
 Especially since 'Lagi,' a lot of people really liked it, it was very relatable, very bubblegum pop[...]."
 In a 2024 interview with the Philippine Daily Inquirer, fellow member Gwen echoed Mikha's sentiments, identifying "Lagi" as a turning point for the group.
 She said that after experimenting with various genres, they finally found success with the song.
 Lai Frances, a Filipino-American journalist and moderator for the KCON LA panel, cited "Lagi" as an example of P-pop songs that promote "honesty".
 Frances said, "It's refreshing to hear.
 It makes you feel like you're catching up with somebody and they want to get to know you.
 I think that's what I love about it the most."

 "Lagi" was featured on three of Spotify's officially curated playlists: P-Pop on the Rise, Radar Philippines and New Music Friday.
 Following the virality of "Pantropiko", older Bini tracks such as "Lagi" exceeded ten million streams on Spotify in 2024.
 In July that year, "Lagi" peaked at number five on Billboard Philippines Top Philippine Songs chart.
 "Lagi" peaked on their Philippines Hot 100 chart in the week of July 6, at number nine.